mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * example: join and any operation that ends with ByKey will trigger a Shuffle
     * Partition
         * data is split into Partitions so that each Executor can operate on a single part, enabling parallelization
-* example: four steps of a typical Spark scenario
-    1 Ingestion
-        * at this stage, the data is raw
-    1 Improvement of data quality (DQ)
-        * example: ensure that all birth dates are in the past
-        * example: obfuscate Social Security numbers (SSNs) 1 Transformation
-        * example: join with other datasets, perform aggregations 1 Publication
-        * people in your organization can perform actions on it and make decisions based on it
-        * example: load the data into a data warehouse, save in a file on S3
-# components overview
-* Step 3: Understanding Spark Application Concepts
-    * Application
-      A user program built on Spark using its APIs.
-It consists of a driver program and executors on the cluster.
-    *  SparkSession
-       An object that provides a point of entry to interact with underlying Spark func‐ tionality and allows programming Spark with its APIs.
-In an interactive Spark shell, the Spark driver instantiates a SparkSession for you, while in a Spark application, you create a SparkSession object yourself.
-    *  Job
-       A parallel computation consisting of multiple tasks that gets spawned in response to a Spark action (e.g., save() , collect() ).
-    *  Stage
-       Each job gets divided into smaller sets of tasks called stages that depend on each other.
-    *   Task
-        A single unit of work or execution that will be sent to a Spark executor.

 # dataframe
 * Dataset Encoders
     * Encoders convert data in off-heap memory from Spark’s internal Tungsten format to